-I am a Burton Glen student.

-I strive to achieve academic excellence.

-I exemplify high moral character.

-I work diligently to prepare for the future.

-I know my success in school and life is dependent on my own effort.
+We are Prevail scholars.
+We strive to achieve academic excellence.
+We exemplify high moral character.
+We work diligently to prepare for the future.
+We know that our success in school and life is dependent on our own efforts and the choices we make.